yogendrasapkar/Portfolio-Website/README.md

 # Portfolio-Website
 ## Contains Basic HTML, Js, CSS implementation for Portfolio Development
-## HTML was used to structure the webpage.
+## HTML was used to structure the webpage.Z
 Various ID's and classes were created to distinguish every elements.

 Webpage contains basic details like my introduction, skills, technologies and contact information.